 \section{Limitations of PlanGPT}

-PlanGPT's only training objective is minimizing the next-token prediction loss.
-While in theory this training objective is sufficient to implicitly capture symmetries, the combinatorial explosion of different input representations leads to poor sample efficiency in practice.
+PlanGPT is trained solely to minimize the next-token prediction loss.
+While this objective can in principle capture symmetries, the combinatorial explosion of input representations leads to poor sample efficiency in practice.

-\mypar{Limitation 1: Object Assignment Equivariance} Object names in planning are arbitrary and are not intended to carry any additional semantics.
-However, PlanGPT uses a fixed vocabulary of object names, which are randomly assigned to objects in the planning problem.
+\mypar{Limitation 1: Object Assignment Equivariance} Object names in planning are arbitrary and not intended to carry additional semantics.
+However, PlanGPT uses a fixed vocabulary of object names that are randomly assigned to objects in the planning problem.
 Assume a single object type with $|\objects|$ objects in the training instance and $|\vocabulary|$ object names in vocabulary $\vocabulary$ with $|\vocabulary| \geq |\objects|$.
-Then, there are $\frac{|\vocabulary|!}{(|\vocabulary| - |\objects|)!}$ different assignments of objects to vocabulary names.
-To illustrate the impact of this, consider a planning task with $|\objects| = 8$ objects and $|\vocabulary| = 8$ names in the vocabulary.
-In this case, there are $\frac{8!}{(8 - 8)!} = 40320$ different assignments, all of which describe the same planning task.
-The model must learn to generalize across all possible assignments to predicit plans equivariant to these name assignments, which is a challenging task without any additional training objective.
+Then there are $\frac{|\vocabulary|!}{(|\vocabulary| - |\objects|)!}$ different assignments of objects to vocabulary names.
+For example, a task with $|\objects| = 8$ objects and $|\vocabulary| = 8$ names yields $\frac{8!}{(8 - 8)!} = 40320$ different assignments, all describing the same planning task.
+The model must learn to generalize across all assignments to predict plans equivariant to these name assignments, which is challenging without additional objectives.

-\mypar{Limitation 2: Leaking Information in Object Names} To deal with Limitation~1, PlanGPT does not randomize object names of all types.
-An example of this is the Visitall domain, where objects of the \pddl{Location} type describe coordinates in a rectangular grid.
-For example, object \pddl{loc-x1-y2} stands for the coordinate $\tuple{1, 2}$ in the grid.
-Instead of randomizing the object names (coordinates), PlanGPT retains the original human-intended names, which become ``memorized'', making the model unable to generalize to locations that are not in the training set.
-We demonstrate this in Appendix~\ref{app:plangpt-remarks:renaming}.
+\mypar{Limitation 2: Leaking Information in Object Names} To mitigate Limitation~1, PlanGPT does not randomize object names of all types.
+In the Visitall domain, for instance, objects of type \pddl{Location} encode grid coordinates, e.g., \pddl{loc-x1-y2} corresponds to coordinate $\tuple{1, 2}$.
+Instead of randomizing these names, PlanGPT keeps the human-intended coordinates, which the model can memorize, preventing generalization to locations not seen during training.
+We demonstrate this in Appendix~B1.